microsoft/pycon/README.md

 - [Deploying a Python 3.11 Application to Azure App Service](# TODO: ADD LINK)
 - [Deploying a Python Project with Azure Container Apps](# TODO: ADD LINK)

+## Deploying to Azure is Easier Than Ever with AZD
+You can now deploy your Python application to Azure with a simple command!
+Learn more about the [Azure Developer CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).

+Want to get started quickly?
+Check out [some templates](https://azure.github.io/awesome-azd/) from us and the community!

 ## Microsoft is Helping Make Python Faster